cbgeo-archives/mpm3d-doc/algorithm/algorithm.md

         1. Newmark Integration
             $$ \textbf{x}_p^{t+\Delta t} = \textbf{x}_p^t + \Delta t \textbf{v}_p^t + \frac{1-2\beta_N}{2} {\Delta t}^2 \textbf{a}_p^t + \beta_N {\Delta t}^2 \textbf{a}_p^{t+\Delta t} $$

-1. At the end of every time step, all the variables on the grid nodes are initialized to zero.
-The material points carry all the information about the solution, and the computational grid is re-initialiszd for the next step.
+1. At the end of every time step, all the variables on the grid nodes are initialised to zero.
+The material points carry all the information about the solution, and the computational grid is re-initialised for the next step.

 1. Generate output files (.vtk) for each sub time step

 > **Note**
 > * MPM stores information at the material points and not at the nodes as it is in the Finite Element Method.
 This includes the application of traction at the material points, not at the nodes.
 > * The code uses Modified Update Stress Last (MUSL).
 It is done by moving this block of code to the bottom after the material points velocities and displacements have been updated.
-> * The code computes material points mass in the initialization.
+> * The code computes material points mass in the initialisation.
 Even though the density is updated later, the mass is conserved.

 ## Nomenclature